 Should You Be Thinking of Digital Marketing for Artists Now?

 During a pandemic, thinking about digital marketing for artists seems a bit crazy on the one hand.
 Yet it is the best thing to do on the other.
 It’s helpful to figure out what’s right for you.
 Start with a serious look at all aspects of digital marketing.
-Decide what can best assist you to sell your artwork.
+Decide what can best assist you in selling your artwork.
 You will find digital marketing a challenge.
 But there are ways to manage it.
 The trick is to work one thing at a time.
-Break things down to small tasks you can handle easily.
+Break things down into small tasks you can handle easily.

 Circumstances encourage selling art online.
 You should try digital marketing because there are so few ways to sell art now.